 Nokia 3 has 720×1280 pixels resolutions and is perfect for all those people who love to watch movies or videos on their mobile phone.
 I didn’t observe any patched pixels while viewing various videos and the colors didn’t blend into each other to present weird pictures.

 No surprise here, Nokia 3 worked perfectly when it comes to using various telecom services like messaging and calling.
-The call quality was great as expected though the placement of receiver at the bottom sometimes got accidentally covered by my hand, thus blocking my voice.
+The call quality was great as expected, though due to the awkward placement, the receiver at the bottom sometimes got accidentally covered by my hand, thus blocking my voice.

 - I was surprised to see NFC (Near Field Communication) in the Nokia 3 and it worked smoothly as I transferred various photos to and from the smartphone.